gnuradio/greps/README.md

-= GNU Radio Improvement Proposal Elephants
+# GREPs -- GNU Radio Enhancement Proposals

-[Note: I forgot what the acronym stood for.
-Need to fix that]

 Welcome to the GNU Radio enhancement proposal repository!
-Please consult [[gripe-0000-gripes]] for details on how to read this document, and participate in the enhancement processes.
+Please consult [grep-0000-greps](grep-0000-greps.md) for details on how to read this document, and participate in the enhancement processes.